Associate Professor of Art History

 Professor of Art

 Laurie E. Hicks is a professor of art and art education in the Department of Art, and curator/director of the Lord Hall Gallery at the University of Maine.
 Her research and publications focus on issues pertaining to feminism, cultural theory and environmental design.
-Most recently her publications have explored the issues of culture within art education, the concept of play and its contribution to our understanding of a socially responsible art education; contemporary body modification as a process of liberation; and the relationship of visual and material culture to our memory of place.
-Professor Hicks’ most recent artistic work, “Icelandic Particulars,” links her scholarly interest in our memory of place with photographic representations of experiences of place.
+Her publications have explored the issues of culture within art education, the concept of play and its contribution to our understanding of a socially responsible art education; contemporary body modification as a process of liberation; and the relationship of visual and material culture to our memory of place.
+Professor Hicks’ artistic work links her scholarly interest in our memory of place with photographic representations of experiences of place.
 She has served as photographer and ethnologist for the ChinaVine project, travelling to different parts of China in an effort to document and provide information to an English-speaking audience on China’s cultural heritage.

-Hicks has served as the chair of the University of Maine’s Department of Art and interim chair of Theatre and Dance, Interim Director of the University of Maine’s Museum of Art and Interim Director of the IMFA Program.
+Hicks has served as the chair of the University of Maine’s Department of Art, Interim chair of Theatre and Dance, Interim Director of the University of Maine’s Museum of Art and Interim Director of the IMFA Program.
 She also served as President of the Women’s Caucus of the National Art Education Association, is a member of the National Council on Policy Studies in Art Education, as Senior Editor for the research journal Studies in Art Education, and was the founding editor of the Journal of Gender Issues in Art and Education.
 Professor Hicks was co-organizer of Vizcult (a group of North American art educators and researchers dedicated to the possibilities of a more inclusive and culturally relevant form of art education) and the Art Education Research Institute (AERI).
 Professor Hicks has received the national Mary J. Rouse Award for Outstanding Contributions to Art Education.

 Andy (Andrea) L. Mauery